 Local database's URL (optional): Not listed

-- A closeup photo of the mark is required.
+- A closeup photo of the mark taken by you is required.

 - A 'distant' photo including the mark in the view is highly recommended.
 Include the compass direction you faced when you took the picture.